A Man of Principle: Plot

 Leon Maria Lozano now has absolute power.
 The Liberals must choose between leaving town or staying and dying.
 Leon Maria becomes increasingly power mad and paranoid.
 He imagines that he is pursued by The Four Horsemen of the Apocalypse, who want his soul.

 Leon Maria Lozano reign begins to crumble after a massacre in Recreo, close to Tulua, where women are raped and killed.
 Leon Maria is blamed though he was not involved.
 He is unable to determine who gave the order and is outraged and frustrated, while popular sentiment turns even further against him, even within the conservatives.
-Around this time President Gustavo Rojas Pinilla loses power, and the Condor loses his political protection.
+Around this time President Laureano Gómez loses power, and the Condor loses his political protection.
 Committees meet to discuss an end to The Violence.

 The Conservative Party, no longer willing to tolerate the atrocities of Leon Maria Lozano, sends him to Pereira for protection and promises him a pension.
 In Pereira he hears the four horsemen of the apocalypse again and soon Leon Maria Lozano dies as he feared he would: In the street, alone, surrounded by strangers; not from an asthma attack (as others suspected), but from an assassin's bullet.